WoodyXu/poketto/README.md

 # poketto
-Pocketto means the Yon-jigen poketto of Doraemon。 Hopefully to be a collection of machine learning toolkits
+Pocketto means the Yon-jigen poketto of Doraemon.

+Hopefully to be a collection of machine learning toolkits.

 ## Install
 ```